Uterine Fibroids - Treatment Overview

 For infertility and pregnancy problems

-your fertility.
+If you have fibroids, there is no way of knowing for certain whether they are affecting your fertility.
 Fibroids are the cause of infertility in only a small number of women.
 Many women with fibroids have no trouble getting pregnant.4

 Surgical fibroid removal, called myomectomy, is the only fibroid treatment that may improve your chances of having a baby.4 Because fibroids can grow again, it is best to try to become pregnant as soon as possible after a myomectomy.